 In order to meet the growing number of students interested in engineering as a major field of study, Grace College teams with Trine University in Angola, Indiana, to offer engineering degrees.
 Trine University’s engineering graduates have a strong job placement of 95 to 100 percent over the last 10 years.
 Engineering graduates enter the workforce in numerous avenues through tackling the ever increasing demands on our infrastructure and security, utilizing energy production and designing revolutionary technology.

 Grace College, in partnership with Trine University, offers a dual degree program that students can complete in four years.
-Students who finish this program graduate with a Trine degree (Bachelor of Engineering or Bachelor of Science in Design Engineering Technology) and a Grace College Bachelor of Science in Applied Physics.
+Students who finish this program graduate with a Trine degree (Bachelor of Engineering or Bachelor of Science) and a Grace College Bachelor of Science in Applied Physics.